Primary Eye Care

 – myopia-control therapies consultation & prescribing (e.g. Carl Zeiss Myovision lenses, atropine 0.01%, hi-add multifocal contact lenses)

-Dr. Chan and Dr. Chong are authorized low vision providers with the ADP (assistive devices program) run by the Ministry of Health of Ontario.
+Dr. Edward Chan is an authorized low vision provider with the ADP (assistive devices program) run by the Ministry of Health of Ontario.
 Certain eye conditions such as macular degeneration, diabetic retinopathy, glaucoma etc. can cause irreversible damage to the eye leaving a person legally blind.

-In low vision cases, ordinary eyeglasses work limitedly.
-We prescribe and fit high powered telescopes, microscopes, filters and magnifiers to help restore some vision.
+In low vision cases, ordinary eyeglasses have limits.
+The doctor prescribes and fits high powered telescopes, microscopes, filters and magnifiers to help restore some vision.
 A low vision person may be able to regain the ability to perform some daily activities again such as reading.

 Eye See…Eye Learn® Program for Junior Kindergarten Students